abinit/abinit/doc/tutorial/eph4isotc.md

 abiopen.py teph4isotc_3o_ABIWAN.nc -e
 ```

-The comparison should focus on the four-band Wannier subspace and on the energy region relevant for the Fermi surface.
+The comparison should focus on the six-band Wannier subspace and on the energy region relevant for the Fermi surface.
 Differences outside the frozen window are not necessarily meaningful because the bands are disentangled.

 ### Symmetry-reduced GSTORE and the GWAN file